 Kentucky Bicycle Accidents

 Bicycles are increasingly common in our society, serving as toys for younger children, recreation and transportation for older children, exercise for adults of all ages, and major means of transport for some adults.
-That means that bikes share roads, streets, driveways, and parking lots with motor vehicles that are considerably larger, considerably heavier, and considerably faster than bicycles.
-Like motorcycles, bicycles can be very hard for motorists to see under many circumstances, especially given how distracted modern drivers may be as they combine driving with cell phones, eating, listening to music through headphones, and other activity that hampers concentration.
+That means that bikes share roads, streets, driveways, and parking lots with motor vehicles that are considerably larger, considerably heavier and considerably faster than bicycles.
+Like motorcycles, bicycles can be very hard for motorists to see under many circumstances, especially given how distracted modern drivers may be as they combine driving with cell phones, eating, listening to music through headphones and other activities that hampers concentration.

 Bike Accident Statistics